-The international community is leveraging their sanction tools in response to the escalation of Russia's invasion of Ukraine, however sanction measures of the U.S., U.K. and EU can differ in their scope and these differences present complex operational and legal challenges for business that operate globally or facilitate global trade and payment activities.
+This expectation is based on the built experience that the international community is collectively leveraging their sanction tools in response to the many escalations of Russia's invasion of Ukraine and the ongoing war ever since, thereby however also noting that sanction measures of the U.S., U.K. and EU and other partner countries can differ in their scope and these differences present complex operational and legal challenges for business that operate globally or facilitate global trade and payment activities.
 These complexities and challenges require careful navigation.
-The scope of the restrictive measures are broad, ranging from prohibitions and restrictions which target specific industries, or types of business or activity, to asset freeze sanctions which target specifically listed/designated corporates, private individuals, and certain legal structures and entities owned and/or controlled by these targeted individuals.
+The scope of the restrictive measures are generally broad, yet often also nuanced and made subject to relatively detailed factual context, ranging from prohibitions and restrictions which target specific industries, or types of business or activity, to asset freeze sanctions which target specifically listed/designated corporates, private individuals, and certain legal structures and entities owned and/or controlled by these targeted individuals.

-Accordingly, as part of ING's know your customer and compliance risk governance and procedures, ING is continuously monitoring the situation to stay abreast of all relevant updates to implement effective and appropriate additional control measures and to manage the increased risk and financial impacts of these developments.
+Accordingly, as part of ING's know your customer and compliance risk governance and procedures, ING is continuously monitoring the situation to stay abreast on all relevant updates to implement effective and appropriate additional control measures and to manage the increased risk and financial impacts of these developments.